baZ-7/Microprocessor-Lab-Locking-System/README.md

-# Microprocessors Lab
+# Microprocessors Project
-Repository for Physics Year 3 microprocessors lab
+Repository for the Microprocessor Project
+by: Andrew & Dash

 Assembly program for a PIC18 microprocessor Locking System